TedHusted/awake/awake.md/awake.md

 ***

 Emma brings up a slide deck to start the Founders Meeting.

+All six founders are seated in the main conference room at Pulse: Ravi, Adrian, Emma,  Tessa, Elena, and Walter.
+Friends since college, Ravi and Adrian had created a SI agent as a school project.
+Emma pushed them to make the tech marketable.
+Tessa and Elena tested and shaped the early prototypes.
+Adrian’s roommate Walter found enough venture capital to launch Pulse when they graduated.
+A shoestring launch but a launch nonetheless.

 After a slide with the Pulse logo, the first slide presents the agenda.

 * Stock Performance
 * Ally
 * SI Patent
 * OSSA Code Review

-All six founders are seated in the Pulse conference room: Ravi, Adrian, Elena, Tessa, Walter, and Emma.

 “Thank you all for coming,” says Emma, standing at the end of the room with the view screen.